stmental/Windows-Context-Menu/README.md

 These will be available in both the shell and background context menus (when you right-click on a folder node or right-click in the background in a folder).
 I added back the command shell prompt because the default shell changed to PowerShell in the Windows 10 Creators Update.

 ---

-#To Run
+# To Run

 To run the script, open a command prompt as administrator and pass the script to the regedit command.
 ![](context_menu_installation.png)

 ---

 # Warnings

 Note that the script is specific to Visual Studio 2017 Enterprise edition and the default installation directory.
 It will need to be adjusted if you don't have that.

-#Todo
+---

+# Todo
-# Add scripts to clean up the registry if you want to remove these context menus
+Add scripts to clean up the registry if you want to remove these context menus